Background pattern

 EVENITY is a monoclonal antibody.
 A monoclonal antibody is a type of protein that has been designed to recognize and bind to specific proteins in the body.
 EVENITY binds to a protein called sclerostin.
 By binding to it and blocking its activity, EVENITY:

-• contributes to forming new bone and
+• helps to form new bone and

 • slows down the loss of existing bone.